romuloschiavon/CloudWalk-DETest/README.md

     - Logging is implemented throughout the ETL process to provide transparency and ease of debugging.
 Each class initializes logging to track the progress and status of operations, ensuring that any issues can be quickly identified and resolved.
 - Querying Multiple Countries:
     - Since the assessment included all the countries in the format `ARG;BOL;BRA;CHL;COL;ECU;GUY;PRY;PER;SUR;URY;VEN`, it was decided to query all countries in a single request rather than querying each one individually.
 Although querying each country individually might be faster, it would require more queries to the database, which could be less efficient as databases generally do not handle excessive requests well.
+- Bronze/Silver Directory Structure:
+    - A bronze/silver directory structure was created, organized by year, month, and day, to better understand which day the pipeline was run.
+This structure helps in managing the data lifecycle and ensures traceability of data processing stages.